 "My philosophy there was to provide a variety of options to the golfer on every hole," he said.
 "I tried to design the course in a way that they could take chances and be rewarded with pars and birdies if they were successful, but not to penalize the average golfer with strong carries."

-The park has 28 camp sites and 17 cottages that can be rented.
+Stay and play: The park has 28 camp sites and 17 cottages that can be rented.
 The cottages come complete with two bedrooms, all with gorgeous lake views, as well as fireplaces, screened porches and separate barbecue patios.
-They rent for $71-$91.
 Call (800) 864-7275 for reservations.

 When you drive through the little, northeast town of Royston, you'll see larger-than-life paintings of baseball great Ty Cobb on downtown buildings.
 They look like they were done by an admiring artist from a different time.
 The problem is, Cobb was born in Tiny Narrows, Ga., though he moved to Royston at an early age and played ball for the semi-pro Royston Reds.

-And it's a bargain, if you're looking for a stern test: $17 weekday green fees and $23 for weekend, plus $13 for cart.
+And it's a bargain, if you're looking for a stern test.
 There are also junior and senior discounts, as well as for state employees.

 Cordele is just south, off Interstate-75, of the Andersonville National Historic Site.
 Andersonville was the notorious Confederate military prison, where nearly 13,000 prisoners died from poor conditions, starvation, malnutrition and exposure.